 - Mix all of the ingredients except for the finishing options in a large bowl.

 - For a quick mincemeat, stir in the brandy and/or lemon juice.
-Store the mincemeat in the fridge, and allow the flavours to mingle for at least 2 days before serving.
+Store the mincemeat in the fridge, and allow the flavours to blend for at least 2 days before serving.
 Use within 1 month.

 - To ferment the mincemeat, mix in 4 tbsp of a cultured liquid (see notes for recommended options).